BenJaminJackson1/BenJaminJackson1/README.md

 #  About Me:
 Hello!
-My name is Benjamin Jackson and I am currently a CS student at University of You can reach me at benjaminjjackson92@gmail.com
+My name is Benjamin Jackson and I am currently a CS student at University of Pittsburgh.
+You can reach me at benjaminjjackson92@gmail.com